-How to Dress as a Sith for Cheap
+How to Dress Up in a Sith Costume on a Budget

 When talking about Sith apparel there is really no correct answer as to what one should really wear.
 There are many Sith Lords and warriors through the Star Wars Universe and they all had something unique.
 Nonetheless, there is a general pattern in the design of the robes that most Sith wear and we will focus this guide around it.